golemfactory/golem-docs/docs/quickstarts/js_quickstart.md

 !!! info

-    You can find detailed explanation of the above code here: [here](tutorials/quickstart_explained.md)
+    You can find detailed explanation of the above code [here](../Ncreators/javascript/tutorials/quickstart_explained.md)

 ## Runing the script on Golem Network